LookWise: Knowing When and Where to Look for Fine-Grained Visual Reasoning in Multimodal Large Language Models: Experiment

 \subsubsection{Overall Inference Efficiency}

 Inference efficiency is an important factor for training-free methods.
-We evaluate SvfEye against two representative baselines: \textbf{ZoomEye} (the current SOTA) and \textbf{MLLMs-Know} (an attention-based method).
+We evaluate LookWise against two representative baselines: \textbf{ZoomEye} (the current SOTA) and \textbf{MLLMs-Know} (an attention-based method).
 ZoomEye organizes the image into a hierarchical tree and performs iterative search to simulate zooming.
 Although effective, this global traversal becomes increasingly expensive.
 As shown in \autoref{fig:time}, processing HR-Bench 8K requires more than 10 hours.

-In contrast, SvfEye localizes informative regions directly by fusing explicit target semantics with visual attention, avoiding exhaustive search over the full image.
+In contrast, LookWise localizes informative regions directly through semantic-guided attention, avoiding exhaustive search over the full image.
 On HR-Bench 8K, this yields an approximately $4.0\times$ speedup compared with ZoomEye, while maintaining competitive performance.

-Furthermore, SvfEye runs at a similar speed to MLLMs-Know across all evaluated datasets, while achieving higher accuracy on challenging high-resolution benchmarks.
-For example, SvfEye reaches 86.38\% on V*-Bench and 70.00\% on HR-Bench 8K, compared to 75.90\% and 64.88\% achieved by MLLMs-Know, respectively.
-These results suggest that the improvement mainly comes from a more effective allocation of computation for adaptive semantic-visual fusion, rather than increased inference cost.
+Furthermore, LookWise runs at a similar speed to MLLMs-Know across all evaluated datasets, while achieving higher accuracy on challenging high-resolution benchmarks.
+For example, LookWise reaches 86.38\% on V*-Bench and 70.00\% on HR-Bench 8K, compared with 75.90\% and 64.88\% achieved by MLLMs-Know, respectively.
+These results suggest that the improvement mainly comes from more effective allocation of local visual computation rather than increased inference cost.